-Total fringe benefits in fiscal year 2022-23 are budgeted at \$15.2 million, a \$1.3 million increase or 8.9% increase from the prior fiscal year's adopted budget.
-The City has increases in retirement, health care, dental, vision, life and disability benefits.
-These are being offset by credit in its OPEB trust, adjustments to the workers' compensation allocation charge and vacancy factor.
-The additional increase in health care is related to proposed new staffing, consumer price index inflation factor and CalPERS adjustments.
+Total fringe benefits in fiscal year 2022-23 are budgeted at \$15.2 million, a \$1.3 million increase or 8.9 percent increase from the prior fiscal year's adopted budget.
+The City has increases in retirement, healthcare, dental, vision, life and disability benefits.
+These are being offset by credit in its OPEB trust, adjustments to the workers compensation allocation charge and vacancy factor.
+The additional increase in healthcare is related to propropsed new staffing, CPI inflation factor and Calpers adjustments.
 Both budgets include an additional \$1 million payment to reduce the City's Unfunded Accrued Liability (UAL).
-Considering future actuarial assumptions and continuing with the additional \$1 million payment, the liability should amortize in approximately 15 years.
+Considering future actuarial assumptions and continuing with the additional \$1 million dollar payment, the liability should amortize in approximately 15 years.